-The need for additional revenue metering or modifications to existing metering will be reviewed on a case-by-case basis and shall be consistent with metering requirements adopted by the Public Service Commission.
+The need for additional revenue metering or modifications to existing metering will be reviewed on a case-by-case basis and shall be consistent with metering requirements adopted by the Commission.

 Net metering customer-generators shall be afforded the option of selecting a single meter with bi-directional capability or two meters measuring consumption and generator output separately.
-For photovoltaic, net metering residential applicants, at least one meter in a two meter arrangement shall be non-demand, non-time of use.
-Applicants are advised that the use of a standard meter, running in reverse, does not meet accuracy standards as documented under Public Service Law and accordingly, in any billing dispute dependent upon those meter accuracy standards, the applicant will be unable to rely upon net meter readings as a basis for claims against the utility.
-Applicants selecting the standard meter option, agree to waive in writing, any billing complaint that is unresolvable because of the inaccuracy inherent in running a meter in reverse.
-Applicants choosing the alternate option will have their billing disputes resolved on the usual standards for evaluating customer complaints.
+For photovoltaic, net metering residential applicants, at least one meter in a two meter arrangement may be, at the customer's option, non-demand, non-time of use.
 The generator-owner is responsible for the cost of installing any necessary meter box and socket.